 - 3 Click Restore now.
 A message appears stating that a system restore will cause a restart of the firewall. - 4 Click Yes.
 The Filename and encryption window appears. - 5 [Optional] Enter an encryption key to restore the configuration backup file.
-Valid values include alphanumeric characters, periods (.), dashes(-), underscores (), and spaces ().
-Enter the key again to verify.
+Valid values include alphanumeric characters, periods (.), dashes(-), underscores (\), and spaces ( ).